 Registering a business involves choosing the right legal structure, completing necessary registrations and compliance steps, and ensuring your business is legally recognized to operate in INDIA.

-🔹Step 1.
-Your first step is to decide what legal form your business will take:
+Your first step is to decide what legal form your business will take

-Partnership Firm: Two or more owners, shared liabilitySmall, family-owned businesses
+Two or more owners, shared liability, family-owned businesses

-LLP (Limited Liability Partnership): Partners have limited liability, registered with MCAService firms, professionals
+Partners have limited liability, registered with MCA Service firms, professionals

 Requirement